-In order to succeed in their new roles, new hires must know exactly what it means to perform well.
+To succeed in their new roles, new hires must know exactly what it means to perform well.
 This should be a key part of any training session.
-Make sure your new hires know how their performance will be measured, when their metrics will be shared with them, and how they can find support if they are looking to improve their performance.
+Make sure your new hires know how their performance will be measured when their metrics will be shared with them, and how they can find support if they are looking to improve their performance.

 Provide Collateral Materials and Other Support

 Training sessions can often feel like trying to drink through a firehose – so much information is thrown at new hires.
 It’s reasonable to assume that not all the information shared at a training session will be retained.
 That’s why it’s important to provide collateral materials to employees attending training sessions so that they can refer back to or study them as required.